Gillian asked for our help after being denied a refund for a misleading phone purchase on an online auction website.

 Gillian saw a well-known brand of smartphone listed on an online auction website.
 She bought it for £50 using her e-money account.

-Gillian asked the e-money business to help her get her money back.
-But it also told her she couldn’t claim a refund because the phone hadn’t been described in a way that suggested it was made by the well-known brand.
-And it said she should have realised the phone wasn’t a premium brand because of its low price.
+Gillian then spoke to the e-money business, asking for her money back.
+The customer service adviser told her she couldn’t claim a refund.
+They said the phone hadn’t been described in a way that suggested it was made by the well-known brand.
+They also told Gillian she should have realised the phone wasn’t a premium brand because of its low price.

 Gillian referred her complaint to us.